Bionif92/Cursos-de-Programacion/Javascript.md

 The existing element will change place, it dont copy an paste it

-`list.firstElementChild.replaceWith (newLi) // will repla`
+`list.firstElementChild.replaceWith (newLi) // will replace the item`
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjcwNDE2OTA4LDEyNDU2MTI3Nyw5NTIyOT
+eyJoaXN0b3J5IjpbLTExNjU4OTIzNzYsMTI0NTYxMjc3LDk1Mj
-Y0NzZdfQ==
+I5NjQ3Nl19
 -->